-This program provides pre-service and inservice courses/programs at the undergraduate and graduate levels.
+This program provides pre-service and in-service courses/programs at the undergraduate level.
 It provides the region with teachers who are able to teach at the elementary level in a variety of cultural environments.

 The program of studies for the major in Elementary Education is designed for students who wish to enter the educational profession as teachers in education programs for K-5 graders.
-Minimum total credit hour requirement: 131.

-General Education Requirements (55 credit hours): Each student must fulfill the General Education requirements as listed in the Academic Rules and Regulations section of this catalog.
-PY101, ED265 or HI211, and ED452 are recommended and fulfill certain General Education Requirements.
+General Education Requirements (55 credit hours): Each student must fulfill the General Education requirements as listed in the Academic Rules and Regulations section of this catalogue.
+Required support courses: The following are requirements for this major that fulfill certain General Education Requirements: EN213; MA115; MA151; BI100; BI100L; NS101; NS101L; HI121; GE101; PS202; ED265; AL185.